 You must remember that you should not compromise on your safety, well-being, and health at any point of time.
-Those are priorities, and the hassle of cleaning and changing your bedspread is really nothing in comparison.
+Those are priorities, and the hassle of cleaning and changing your dirty sheets is really nothing in comparison.
 After that, you must think about your personal preferences as well.
 These tend to differ.

 If you are unwell, especially with a viral or bacterial infection, it is important to change and wash your bed sheet as soon as you heal.
 While your body might have healed and developed antibodies, some of the harmful germs might still be lingering on the bed sheet.
 Someone else who has a relatively weaker immune system can catch the infection rather easily.